parvinderandroid/ReVanced-Extended-Builder/README.md

 This is a simple python script for building YouTube ReVanced Extended and YouTube ReVanced Extended.

-I made this for my personal use, but thought I'd share here in case anyone is interested
+I made this for my personal use, but thought I'd share here in case anyone is interested.

+The main feature of this builder is that you don't need to download any patches or APKs manually.
+It automatically downloads and builds using the latest available version of all dependencies

 # Requirements